bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Another form of polymorphism in JSON comes from the fact that the values within JSON arrays need not all be of the same JSON data type.
-However, within this protocol, each element within the array needs to be of the same kind of semantic element for the collection to make sense.
+However, within this protocol, each element within the array needs to be of the same kind of semantic element for the collection to make sense, even when the data types are different from each other.

 For example, each aspect of a resource request can be described using an object with multiple dimensional components, or the aspect can be requested using a string.
 In both cases, the resource